What's the difference between stress and burnout?

 “a syndrome conceptualised as resulting from chronic workplace stress that has not been successfully managed.”

-Stress is a natural human response.
-When faced with a challenge that we feel unable to cope with, the stress response is initiated.
+Stress is a natural human response to threat.
+When faced with a challenge that we feel unable to cope with, the body's stress response initiates readying is for action.

 Burnout is an outcome of poor stress management.
-It occurs when coping activities do not support our health and wellbeing needs.
+It occurs when our capacity to cope can no longer withstand the demands made of us.

 Stress is temporary, like catching a cold.
-Maybe it’s a big project that is demanding a lot of time and energy to meet a milestone but it’s just for a week or two.
+Perhaps a major project is demanding a lot of time and energy to meet a milestone but it’s just for a week or two.
 When the deadline is met, the symptoms of stress disappear.

 Burnout is more like a chronic illness.
 It develops over a period of months or years, and doesn't go away when conditions change.

 Stress drives us to put in effort.
-It motivates us to take action.
+It keeps us focused and motivates us to take action.

-With burnout you have no motivation.
-You are tired before you arrive at work and just go through the motions.
-You feel so drained afterwards that you've nothing left for non-work activities.
+With burnout you have little or no motivation.
+You're tired before you arrive at work and go through the motions.
+You feel so drained afterwards, you've nothing left for non-work activities.

 When stressed you become over-engaged with the issue or problem.
-Your mind is running overtime on all you need to cope with.
+Your mind is running overtime on all you need to deal with.

 If you’re burned out, you’re increasingly disengaged and disinterested.
 You're so worn out and worn down, you cannot afford to care.